 Supported employment can also help employers enhance their company’s reputation as an equal opportunities employer.

 Research has shown a diverse workforce promotes creativity, fosters innovation and increases staff morale and productivity.

 Employers can also get support and advice on the grants and incentives available to them.

 The breakfast seminar is hosted by the Irish Association of Supported Employment (IASE), a national organisation, headquartered in Belmullet, which promotes employment for people with disabilities using a model called supported employment.

 The seminar is the first in a series of events which will take place across the Border, Midlands, West (BMW) region over the next two years as part of a unique project called Open Door.

 Margaret Halloran, from Westport, is an employment development officer with the Open Door project.

 She explained: “Latest census data tells us there are more than 17,000 people in Mayo with a disability, be it physical, intellectual, sensory, pain, mental health or other.
-This represents a sizeable 13 per cent of the county’s population.
+This represents a sizeable 13 percent of the county’s population.

-“There has been great progress is recent years in promoting the inclusion of people with disabilities in the workforce, however, research still indicates people with disabilities in Ireland are less than half as likely to be employed as the rest of the working age population.
+“There has been great progress in recent years in promoting the inclusion of people with disabilities in the workforce, however, research still indicates people with disabilities in Ireland are less than half as likely to be employed as the rest of the working age population.

 “Open Door wants to ‘open doors’ to the workplace by raising awareness amongst employers about the positive contribution people with disabilities can, and do, make at work.”